chribonn/DFGenerator/Documentation/DFG.md

 Feedback and further development

-The source code of this solution are available on
+The source code of this solution are available on GitHub (<a href="https://github.com/chribonn/DFGenerator">https://github.com/chribonn/DFGenerator</a>).

+While you can easily generate your own dummy files, a zip archive is available to get you started.

+Email me new features requests and, after evaluation, will group them when I update the code.

 </div>